 What does it take to form a partnership?

-At Avisar, we expect each partnership will differ, depending on the government contract and on the skills of the teams partnering.
+At Avisar, we expect each partnership will differ, depending on the government contract and skills of the teams partnering.
 Our past partnerships have been exciting and beneficial to all parties.
 We are always open to working with the right partner.
-As we see it, to become partners, it takes:
+As we see it, to become partners, it takes

 - Flexibility